ginocoates/node-payslip/README.md

 rules are configured.

 ## Assumptions
-* The application should continue if there are invalid rows, but these should be reported
+* The application should continue if there are invalid rows, but these should be reported to the user
-* Input and Output are CSV
+* Input and Output are CSV files